sahib/brig/doc/fund/techfund.md

 briefly.
 These should be specific, measurable, attainable, realistic, and time-relatable.
 Bulleted lists are ideal. -->

-We are two computer science master students at the university of applied science Augsburg, Germany.
+We are two computer science master students at the university of applied sciences Augsburg, Germany.
 Currently we are working on a proof of concept code base for brig, which should be available at the end of our master thesis.

 Generally, our primary goal is to work on the topic of secure and distributed file synchronization as research fellows, possibly also as PhD students.
+(TODO:
-(TODO: @schöler: passt das?)
+@schöler: passt der ausdruck dafür?)
 To finance these positions a sound funding is required.
 In turn we would be able to steadily continue the research and development of brig.
 Sadly, funding is hard to get on such a general topic that is additionally open source and